wasge/OC/README.md

 ### packet_encode_decode.py
 Originally it had two functions, packet_encode and packet_decode.
 Since I discovered that the important things are the messages inside the packets, I renamed it to messageEncode and messageDecode.
 There are also some small functions to convert hexadecimal values to string or get the integer of a little endian value.
 ### values_management.py
 This file creates the variables for the faders positions, updates it when requested by wasge-oc.py and returns the position of a given fader when requested.
+It also converts the 16 bit little endian fader position (0 - 65535) to floating point (0 - 1) to match the rest of the values sent to the mixer.

 # My understandings about UCnet
 ## Packets and messages